WHOIM1205/kthena/docs/kthena/docs/user-guide/network-topology.md

 1. Create hyperNode resources

 We need to create a HyperNode resource to represent the network topology of our local cluster.
-The cluster I used for the demonstration example is a three-node Kubernetes cluster create by KinD, with the three nodes named `kthena-control-plane`, `kthena-worker`, and `kthena-worker2`.
+The cluster I used for the demonstration example is a three-node Kubernetes cluster created by KinD, with the three nodes named `kthena-control-plane`, `kthena-worker`, and `kthena-worker2`.

-The hypernode I created is as follows:
+The `HyperNode` I created is as follows:

 ```yaml
 apiVersion: topology.volcano.sh/v1alpha1